-Every year weedkillers are sold for the purpose of killing dandelions and other “weeds”.
+Each year thousands of dollars worth of chemical weedkillers are sold for the purpose of killing dandelions and other unwanted “weeds”.

-This is not only toxic for you, your family and pets but it kills one of nature’s gifts.
+This is not only toxic for you and your pets but it kills one of nature’s most precious gifts.

 Did you know that dandelions are actually one of the healthiest herbs?